ergoplatform/ergodocs/docs/dev/protocol/tx/babel-fleet.md

 # Babel Fees Plugin Documentation

-The **Babel Fees Plugin** is a Fleet SDK extension that lets users pay transaction fees with tokens instead of ERG.
-This approach proves useful for users who start with empty wallets.
-It facilitates token-to-ERG swaps for fee payments.
-The plugin includes functions that create Babel Fee contracts, validate Babel Boxes, and manage contract states.
-It plugs into Fleet SDK's transaction framework, which makes it possible to build complex transactions that do not require a native ERG balance for fee payment.
+The Babel Fees Plugin is a specialized extension for the Fleet SDK designed to simplify the process of using Babel Fees within Ergo transactions.
+Babel Fees is a mechanism that allows users to pay transaction fees with tokens instead of ERG, particularly beneficial for those with limited or no ERG balances.
+The plugin automates the complex process of token-to-ERG conversion necessary for utilizing Babel Fees.
+It integrates seamlessly into the Fleet SDK’s transaction framework, enabling developers to build sophisticated transactions that don't require users to have a native ERG balance for transaction fee payments.

+## What are Babel Fees?

+At its core, [Babel Fees](babel-fees.md) is an Ergo protocol feature that enables users to pay transaction fees using a variety of tokens, rather than being restricted to using ERG.
+This is done by leveraging smart contracts which act as liquidity sources (called “Babel Boxes”) for token-to-ERG swaps.
+These contracts are set up by others who wish to provide this liquidity to users.

+Babel Fees offer key benefits:

+- **Accessibility**: Allows users with limited or no ERG to interact with the Ergo network.
+- **Flexibility**: Users can choose which tokens they want to use for paying fees.
+- **Onboarding**: Makes it easier for new users to join the ecosystem.

 ---

-### Key Features
+## Key Features

-1. **Token-Based Fee Payment**:

-    - Enables users to pay fees with tokens.
-    - Automates token-to-ERG swaps.

-2. **Validation Utilities**:
+- Transaction Extension:

+    - Provides a BabelSwapPlugin that seamlessly integrates with Fleet SDK's TransactionBuilder.
+    - Modifies transaction inputs and outputs to incorporate Babel Fee logic.

-    - Validate Babel Boxes and their associated contracts.
+- Babel Box Validation:
-    - Check contract parameters and fields to ensure correct configurations.

-3. **Customizable Contracts**:

-    - Developers define token prices and liquidity for Babel Boxes.
+    - Offers utilities to validate the structure and parameters of Babel Boxes.
-    - Contracts adjust their parameters based on a specific token ID.

-4. **Optimized for Modern Development**:
+    - Ensures compliance with the Babel Fees protocol.

+ - Contract Script Generation:

+    - Includes functions for building and verifying Babel Fee contract scripts (ErgoTree).

+- Developer-Friendly:

-    - Supports both ESM and CommonJS modules.
+    - Supports ESM and CommonJS modules.
-    - Offers tree-shaking for reduced bundle size.
+    - Tree-shakeable design for smaller bundle sizes.
 ---

-### Installation
+## Installation

-Install the Babel Fees Plugin with npm:
+To install the plugin, use the following commands in your project:

 ```bash
 npm install @fleet-sdk/babel-fees-plugin
 ```

-The Babel Fees Plugin requires Fleet SDK Core:
+The core Fleet SDK is also required:
 ```bash
 npm install @fleet-sdk/core
 ```

-This plugin requires Node.js 18 or newer.
+**System Requirements**: Node.js version 18 or newer.

 ---

-### Usage Example

-#### Add Babel Fees to a Transaction
+## Usage Example: Add Babel Fees to a Transaction

-The code below constructs a transaction that pays its fees with tokens instead of ERG.
-It sets the current blockchain height, adds inputs, integrates Babel fee logic, requests minimum fees, assigns a change address, and builds the final transaction object.
-After the build step completes, the transaction object includes instructions that convert a defined amount of tokens into the necessary ERG fees.
+This example demonstrates how to pay for transaction fees using tokens with BabelSwapPlugin.

 ```typescript
 import { TransactionBuilder } from '@fleet-sdk/core';